Skip to navigation

 Trusted Representation for Subrogation Recovery

-Our attorney at The Law Office of Stephen Barker has extensive experience in subrogation litigation.
-They have been in the subrogation arena for over 20 years, and clients who initiate subrogation proceedings with Attorney Barker can benefit from their experience in property, automobile accident, and workers’ compensation subrogation actions.
+Subrogation is a crucial process for insurance companies to recover monetary damages paid out in claims from responsible parties.
+The Law Office of Stephen Barker has extensive experience in subrogation litigation.
+They have been in the subrogation arena for over 25 years, and clients who initiate subrogation proceedings with Attorney Barker can benefit from his experience in property, automobile accident, and workers’ compensation subrogation actions.